New Carlisle, Quebec: History

-The site of the town was selected in 1784 by the Lieutenant-Governor of the jurisdictional District of Gaspe, Nicholas Cox, named Cox Township.
-The town as is thought to have been named after Cox's home town, possibly Carlisle in England, soon after, the name was changed from "Carlisle" to "New Carlisle".
+Originally a Mi'kmaq site called Antagoetjoitog, meaning "at the Black's", the site of the town was selected in 1784 by the Lieutenant-Governor of the jurisdictional District of Gaspe, Nicholas Cox.
+The town as is thought to have been named after Cox's home town, possibly Carlisle, England.
+Soon after the name was changed from "Carlisle" to "New Carlisle".
 The original settlers of 1784 were discharged soldiers of British Army regiments and Loyalists claimants.
-In 1877, the place was incorporated when the Township Municipality of Cox was dissolved into the Municipalities of New Carlisle and Paspébiac.
+In 1842, the geographic Cox Township was proclaimed.
+It was also known as Petit-Paspébiac in the 19th century.

-Senator Theodore Robitallie was elected as a member from Bonaventure County and during his time in the federal government he commissioned the Words and music for O'Canada in 1885.
+The area was first incorporated as the Township Municipality of Cox in 1845, dissolved in 1847, but reestablished again in 1855.
+On February 1, 1877, the Township Municipality of Cox was dissolved and divided into the Municipalities of New Carlisle and Paspébiac.

-The town was the scene of the capture of German spy Werner von Janowski, who was dropped from a nearby U-boat in November, 1942.
+The town was the scene of the capture of the German spy Werner von Janowski, who was dropped from a nearby U-boat in November 1942.